 You either love Hong Kong or hate it.
 I’ve heard many things about Hong Kong before stepping foot into the city myself.
 Some people wanted to leave after a day, others wanted to leave only after a week.
 For me three days was just enough.
 Or well, if I had a bit more money I would have probably needed a day extra to visit Disney as well.
 How cool would Disney in Hong Kong be?
 Today I wanted to write about how to make the most of a Hong Kong layover: whether your stopover is only a day, two days or even a couple of days.

-If you only have one day to explore Hong Kong you must be quick and you probably want to limit yourself to seeing only the center of Hong Kong and the touristic highlights rather than exploring beyond, because that obviously takes more time.
+If you only have one day to explore you must be quick and you probably want to limit yourself to seeing only the center of Hong Kong and the touristic highlights rather than exploring beyond, because that obviously takes more time.

-Start your day by going to Victoria’s Peak: one of the most iconic views of Hong Kong and definitely the most famous point of the city.
+Start your day by going to Victoria’s Peak: one of the most iconic views and definitely the most famous point of the city.
 You can visit Victoria’s Peak from 7 am till midnight but with just one day to spend I would suggest you to go early in the day to avoid long queues.

 When you walk back from Victoria’s Peak to the ferry that will take you back to Tsim Sha Tsui you can wander a bit around the streets of Central Hong Kong, depending on how much time you have.
 In Central Hong Kong you can for example walk up to Time Square or to the Zoological and Botanical Gardens – which is a city park where you can also spot monkeys and birds.